 Enable Wake-on-LAN in remote access software

-If you are using ISL AlwaysOn remote access software, make a right-mouse click on the ISL AlwaysOn tray icon to open its Settings, then choose Advanced and make sure Wake-on-LAN is enabled.
+If you are using ISL AlwaysOn remote access software, make a right-mouse click on the remote side of the program – the ISL AlwaysOn tray icon to open its Settings, then choose Advanced and make sure Wake-on-LAN is enabled.
 That’s it!

 Ready for remote work?